-As summer rolls in and the days heat up, many of us want to spend more time outdoors.
-Although lockdown rules have been relaxed, things aren’t quite back to ‘normal’ just yet – and with social distancing still in place, traditional summer pastimes like heading to crowded beaches or dining with friends aren’t recommended.
-However, there are still plenty of safe and fun activities you can do outdoors this summer.
+As spring rolls in and the days heat up, many of us want to spend more time outdoors.
+Although lockdown rules are beginning to ease, things aren’t quite back to ‘normal’ just yet – and with social distancing still in place, pastimes like indoor sports, travel, or dining with friends aren’t fully possible.
+However, there are still plenty of safe and fun activities that you can do outdoors this spring.

 Whether you’re looking to get stuck into some energetic exercise, or simply want to catch-up with friends while getting some vitamin D, here are 10 activities that you can do outdoors.